iggredible/chatty.vim/README.md

 More examples:
 - `:%ChattyAsk`: pass the text from the entire buffer to Chatty.
-- `5,10ChattyProcess`: consume the texts on lines 5 to 10 and transform them according to prompt.
+- `5,10ChattyAsk!`: consume the texts on lines 5 to 10 and transform them according to prompt.
 - `:5,ChattyAsk`: pass the text from lines 5 to the current line where the cursor is as a prompt.

 #### Global Command

-You can use `ChattyAsk` and `ChattyTransform` with the global (`:g`) command to ask consecutive questions.
+You can use `ChattyAsk` and `ChattyAsk!` with the global (`:g`) command to ask consecutive questions.

 Given a list of questions, but you don't want to answer them all.
 You only want to ask some lines (the `TODO` lines):